Unlearned6688/unraid-templates/README.md

 6. scroll to the end of the VERY long URL (push 'end' key for shortcut)

-7. copy everything AFTER, but not including, "Plex-Token=" (it will be a long string of random characters)
+7. copy everything *AFTER*, but not including, "Plex-Token=" (it will be a long string of random characters)

 8. that's your plex token. paste it.